esthermations/cargame-ada/README.md

-At the moment I'm working on an Entity Component System that achieves dependency ordering by storing its Components in thread-safe state machines that distinguish between "Stale" and "Fresh" states, "Fresh" meaning "having been this frame".
+At the moment I'm working on an Entity Component System that achieves dependency ordering by storing its Components in thread-safe state machines that distinguish between "Stale" and "Fresh" states, "Fresh" meaning "having been updated this frame".
 (I may later have a frame-independent definition for fresh/stale).
 Jobs that want fresh data will have to wait until another job has updated the data to the fresh state, so hopefully it all just... sorts itself out.
 That's the hope!